equant/apple2idiot/README.md

 ### The Card

-This is actively being developed (as of September 2021).
+This is actively being developed (as of July 2022).
 The rev 0.2 boards have arrived, and they work as designed.
 The gerber files are here in the repo.

 ### The Apple II Software